pizqleh/sfs-python/README.rst

 ==============================================

-A Python library for creating numerical simulations of sound field synthesis methods like SWEET, Wave Field Synthesis (WFS) or Near-Field Compensated Higher Order Ambisonics (NFC-HOA).
+A Python library for creating numerical simulations of sound field synthesis methods like Wave Field Synthesis (WFS) or Near-Field Compensated Higher Order Ambisonics (NFC-HOA).

 Documentation: